 In Costa Rica, Canada is represented by the Embassy of Canada in San Jose which opened in 1961.

-Costa Rica is represented in Canada by an Embassy in Ottawa.
-Costa Rica also has consulates in Toronto and Vancouver.
+Costa Rica is represented in Canada by an Embassy in Ottawa and two consulates in Toronto and Vancouver.

 Canada has a strong trade relationship with Costa Rica.
-Bilateral merchandise trade reached $636.5 million in 2011.
-Merchandise exports totaled $160.7 million in 2010 and imports from Costa Rica were $475.8 million.
+Bilateral merchandise trade reached $705.46 million in 2013.
+Merchandise exports totalled $114.6 million in 2013 and imports from Costa Rica totalled $590.84 million.

 The entry into force of the Canada-Costa Rica Free Trade Agreement (CCRFTA) in November 2002 was a positive development in the relationship.
 Parallel agreements on environment and labour cooperation were also signed at that time.
 One of the main objectives of the CCRFTA is to create new opportunities for our respective business communities.
-During his visit to Costa Rica in August 2011, Prime Minister Harper and Costa Rican President Chinchilla announced the launch of negotiations to modernize the CCRFTA to include cross-border trade in services and government procurement.
-These negotiations are ongoing.
+During his visit to Costa Rica in August 2011, Prime Minister Harper and Costa Rican President Chinchilla jointly announced the launch of negotiations to modernize the CCRFTA to include cross-border trade in services and government procurement.
+Negotiators have held several rounds of negotiations and are in contact to plan next steps.

 *If you require a plug-in or third-party software to view this file, please visit the alternative formats section of our help page.